Protonk/sr-characters/NPCs/leveled/cyberweapon.md

 ####Role:

-22 to hit for HMG (12P -8AP), 18 for grenades.
+22 to hit with HMG (12P -8AP), 18 with grenades.
 Sustained long range high damage output par excellence.
 Short range he's 16 with the axe (hand to hand or thrown) and 15 with the concealed pistol, so no slouch there.

 That damage resistance roll is absurd.
-For most incoming damage, he'll ruitinely roll 28-35...he can soak damage for a long time.
+For most incoming damage, he'll routinely roll 28-35...he can soak damage for a long time.

 ____
 ####Human